 by Tony Vidler

-With the shift to content marketing fuelled by consumer’s online searching, it is essential tor understand who your audience is.
-More importantly though, it is important to continually think of your future clientele as an audience until such time as they choose to do business with you.
+The dominance of mobile search means prospects will typically first engage with you or your brand because of the content you’ve posted online.
+So who is your content for?
+It is essential to understand who your audience is.
+Maybe even more importantly you must continually think of those prospective future clientele as an audience until such time as they choose to do business with you.

 “Audience” might seem an odd word to use when thinking about marketing a professional services firm to future clients, as we aren’t entertainers are we?
 Despite the labelling that social media platforms use we don’t really have “fans” do we?